christian-draeger/pact-example/EXAMPLE_README.md

 ### Run all tests

 * this will start and stop the Pact Broker automatically during test run
+* execute all tests (including pact verification and result publishing)

 	mvn clean verify